protect-earth/tree-tracker-ios/Readme.md

 5. When running on a device, you'll also need to trust the certificate in Settings -> General -> Profiles, otherwise you'll see an error after installing the build and before running it.

 # Todo
-- [x] Use Airtable's thumbnails for Uploaded Trees view
+- [ ] Show errors for when image upload fails (details should show when tapped on a tree cell).
+- [ ] List of all trees should be grouped.
+It can be grouped by Site, but eventually it would be great to have a Group By button that would change the default grouping option.
 - [ ] Better UI for editing tree details form
 - [ ] Better UI for tree cells
-- [ ] Progress indicator for uploads
-- [x] Stop button for uploads
 - [ ] Edit uploaded tree
 - [ ] Map picker when tapping on coordinates so we can adjust it
 - [ ] Settings screen (enable/disable network fetching, credits for OSS & Icons)